kam800/pebble-simple-binary/README.md

-pebble-simple-binary
+Pebble Simple Binary
 ====================

+Energy saving binary clock.
+It ticks only once per minute to save your battery.
+Simple Binary displays hours in the left column and minutes in the right column.

-Pebble binary watchface based on pebble example watchface.
+Based on example Pebble watchface.